-Equally skilled as a solo, chamber, and orchestral violist, Kimberly Sparr is the assistant professor of Viola at Texas Tech University and is a founding member of the Atlantic Chamber Ensemble.
-During the summers, she is the assistant principal viola of the Colorado Music Festival Orchestra.
+Equally skilled as a solo, chamber, and orchestral violist, Kimberly Sparr is the Associate Professor of Viola at Louisiana State University and is a founding member of the Atlantic Chamber Ensemble.
+During the summers, she is the Assistant Principal Viola of the Colorado Music Festival Orchestra.

 As an orchestral violist, Kimberly is the assistant principal violist of the Richmond (VA) Symphony and has performed with National Symphony, Saint Paul Chamber Orchestra, Washington National Opera, Cabrillo Festival Orchestra, and the Verbier Festival Orchestra, among others.
 She has performed under Christoph von Dohnanyi, Charles Dutoit, Christoph Eschenbach, James Levine, Kurt Mazur, Seiji Ozawa, Gunther Schuller, Leonard Slatkin, and Yuri Temirkanov.
 Kimberly has appeared as a soloist with the Colorado Music Festival Orchestra, The Amarillo Virtuosi, the Pittsburgh Civic Orchestra, and Texas Tech University Symphony Orchestra.